elfeck/SGpp-wiki/OSX-(GCC-ICC).md

-This page contains instructions for compiling and using SG++ with GCC or ICC under Mac OSX.
+This page contains instructions for compiling and using SG⁺⁺ with GCC or ICC under Mac OSX.
 For brevity, we assume you want to compile with GCC;
 the compiler can be changed easily, however.